clementgallet/libTAS/docs/guides/how.md

     This is existing feature called altstack: when a process is signaled and a handler is executed, it can run in a special stack instead of the original one.
 This is used originally to be able to run code when a program has its stack corrupted or full.
-We use this at our advantage by setting the altstack to a memory region that will be skipped from saving.
+We use this to our advantage by setting the altstack to a memory region that will be skipped from saving.

 1. **Start the savestate process**